skills/migrate-ado-repository/.github/steps/4-step.md

    - Click **Install**

 > [!NOTE]
-> If the Azure Pipelines app is already installed you can skip the installation step but will need to add your repository to the list of approved repositories within the app configuration page.
-When you click save you will be redirected to Azure DevOps to finish the connection process.
+> If the Azure Pipelines app is already installed you will instead need to add your newly migrated repository to the list of approved repositories.
+>
+> You should do that within the [GitHub Apps organization settings](https://github.com/organizations/{{ github_org }}/settings/installations) of your `{{ github_org }}` GitHub organization.

 2. You'll be redirected to Azure DevOps to complete the connection:
    - _(If required)_ Authenticate with the appropriate account